bnnyng/garden/content/Polynomial evaluation.md

 #### Evaluations of subrings

->[!example] Definition: Evaluation homomorphism for a subring
+>[!definition] Evaluation homomorphism for a subring
 >Let $R \leq S$ be a subring and let $s \in S$.
 Then the restriction of $\text{ev}_s$ to the subring $R[x] \leq S[x]$ gives a [[Ring homomorphisms and isomorphisms|homomorphism]] $\text{ev}_s : R[x] \to S$.
 Then the image of $\textup{ev}_s$
 >$$ R[s] = \left \{ \sum_i a_is^i \ : \ a_i \in R \right \} $$
 >is the *smallest* subring of $S$ containing both $R$ and $s$.

 #### Homomorphisms of coefficients

->[!example] Definition: Homomorphism of polynomial coefficients
+>[!definition] Homomorphism of polynomial coefficients
 >If $\varphi: R \to S$ is any [[Ring homomorphisms and isomorphisms|homomorphism]], then there exists a homomorphism $R[x] \to S[x]$ defined by applying $\varphi$ to all the coefficients of each polynomial:
 >$$ f = \sum_i a_ix^i \mapsto \varphi(f) = \sum_i \varphi_i(a_i)x^i. $$